MetaMask/metamask-docs/services/reference/mantle/index.md

 Mantle is supported through the [DIN](https://www.infura.io/solutions/decentralized-infrastructure-service) service, meaning calls to the network are routed to [partner infrastructure providers](#partners-and-privacy-policies).

-Infura provides Open Beta access to the Mantle network.
+Infura provides Open Beta access to Mantle.
 During this period, there might be feature limitations.
 Performance issues are not expected, but they are possible as we optimize and stabilize the service.

 :::